dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 For this example, we'll choose the iMacPro1,1 SMBIOS but some SMBIOS play with certain GPUs better than others:

 * iMacPro1,1: AMD RX Polaris and newer
-* MacPro7,1: AMD RX Polaris and newer(Note that there's no valid serial numbers yet so iMessage and such will be broken.
-MacPro7,1 is also a Catalina exclusive)
+* MacPro7,1: AMD RX Polaris and newer(Note that MacPro7,1 is also a Catalina exclusive)
 * MacPro6,1: AMD R5/R7/R9 and older
 * iMac14,2: Nvidia Kepler and newer